Only Natural Ingredients

-Phytomedicinal ingredients because we refers to medicinal ingredients derived from plants.
-We want to emphasizes that these plant-based ingredients are used for their therapeutic or healing properties.
+Phytomedicinal ingredients because we refer to medicinal ingredients derived from plants.

 We use phytomedicinal plant formulas with precise concentrations, tailored to each individual’s unique needs.
 Tailored formulas ensure that we address individual problems in a more direct and effective way by targeting the underlying causes of scalp and hair conditions.